Texts in Conversation

 1 Enoch 106:3

-1 And after some days my son Methuselah took a wife for his son Lamech, and she became pregnant and bore a son.
-2 He said to him: 'Behold, here I am, my son, why have you come to me?'
-3 His body was white as snow and red as a blooming rose, and the hair of his head and his long locks were white as wool, and his eyes beautiful.
-When he opened his eyes, he lit up the whole house like the sun, and the whole house was very bright.
-4 Thereupon he arose in the hands of the midwife, opened his mouth, and conversed with the Lord of righteousness.
+1 After some days my son Methuselah found a wife for his son Lamech, and she became pregnant and gave birth to a son.
+2 He said to him: “Here I am, my son.
+Why have you come to me?”
+3 His body was white like snow and red like a blooming rose.
+The hair on his head and his long curls were white like wool, and his eyes were beautiful.
+When he opened his eyes, he lit the whole house like the sun, and the house shone brightly.
+4 Then he rose up in the hands of the midwife, opened his mouth, and spoke with the Lord of righteousness.

 Notes and References